maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Signature Provider
 ~~~~~~~~~~~~~~~~~~

-As part of  the requirements for Electronic Invoice is Peru, your company need
+As part of  the requirements for Electronic Invoice is Peru, your company needs to select a
-to select a Signature Provider, that will take care of the document signing process
+Signature Provider that will take care of the document signing process and manage the SUNAT
-and to manage the SUNAT validation response , Odoo offers three options:
+validation response.
+Odoo offers three options:

 #.
-IAP (Odoo In App Purchase)
+IAP (Odoo In-App Purchase)
 #.
 Digiflow
 #.
 SUNAT

-Please refer to the sections belows to check the details and considerations for each option.
+Please refer to the sections below to check the details and considerations for each option.

-IAP (Odoo In App Purchase)
+IAP (Odoo In-App Purchase)
 **************************
 This is the default and the suggested option in Odoo estadard, as you don’t need to have a
 certificate or a signature.